 From car insurance or utility bills, to short-term and longer-term loans, your credit score can completely alter the likelihood of acceptance depending on its apparent health.
 Whether you're already looking into how to check credit score UK reports, or you're new to the system, here, we’re taking a deeper look into just what a credit score is and how you can manage, maintain and raise your existing score.

-Introduced by the Fair Isaac Corporation (FICO), the credit score model was one of the first and currently most popular in use today.
+A credit score is calculated based on your credit history.
+Simply put, your credit report is a record of your history managing and repaying your debt.
+This will help lenders calculate a score that will serve as an indication of the type of borrower you are.
 These statistical numbers evaluate how creditworthy a consumer should be considered based upon their existing credit history, and lenders can use this to evaluate whether an applicant is likely to repay the debts on time.

 It acts as your financial CV, taking into account everything from details of your existing bank, credit and savings accounts, as well as whether you’re on the electoral roll, your payment history, your current and previous addresses and details of anyone that may be linked to you financially.
 If you have any CCJs or have filed for bankruptcy in the past, this will also be recorded in your credit report and, therefore, have an effect on your final credit score.

 While an increasing number of lenders, credit agencies and even utility providers are looking at more than just your UK credit score, having a good score can put you in a strong position for acceptance.
-For more finance or credit providers, a score over 650 on both the FICO and VantageScore systems is considered to be fair or good, but this can also differ from CRA to CRA.
+For most finance or credit providers, a score over 650 is considered to be fair or good, but this can also differ from CRA to CRA.

 Take Experian, for example – despite being one of the UK’s most popular reference agencies, their scoring system is a little different.
 Their scores range between 0 and 999, with ‘good’ scores considered to be anything between 881 and 960, which is much higher than the standard 650.
 They do also consider anything between 721 and 880 to be ‘fair’, at which level most lenders and finance providers are still likely to accept or consider your application.

-On standard FICO scoring systems, the ratings are split as follows:
+On standard Experian scoring systems, the ratings are split as follows:

-For VantageScore credit systems, the ratings are split as follows:
+For TransUnion credit systems, the ratings are split as follows: They score between 0 to 710

 As with good credit scores, all lenders and financial institutions, as well as the credit reference agencies you use will all have their own threshold for what is considered to be bad or ‘poor’ credit.
 Whether you’ve been searching for ‘how bad is my credit score UK?’ or you’re dreading running a credit score UK check, the pressure of a bad credit score can be stressful at the best of times and so understanding what it is and how it can be managed is important to getting back on your feet financially.